 - The Acadian Memorial in St. Martinville.
 The memorial has a 30-foot-by-12-foot mural depicting the arrival of the Cajuns in Louisiana.
 Artist Robert Dafford is said to have used descendants of the region’s first Cajun families as models when he created the mural.

-- The Louisiana State Museum.
+- Louisiana State Museums.
 There is an exceptional exhibit on Cajun Country’s courir de Mardi Gras tradition at The Presbytere, a Louisiana State Museum property on Jackson Square in New Orleans.
-And another great stop for Cajun history and culture outside of the region is Capitol Park Museum in downtown Baton Rouge.
+Another great stop for Cajun history and culture outside of the region is Capitol Park Museum in downtown Baton Rouge.